rakijah/CSGSI/README.md

 ## Null value handling

-In case the JSON did not contain the requested information, these values will be returned:
+In case the JSON did not contain the requested information or parsing the node failed, these values will be returned instead:

 Type|Default value
 ----|-------------
 int|-1
 string| String.Empty
+Position (from Player.Position)| (X: 0, Y: 0, Z: 0)

 All Enums have a value `enum.Undefined` that serves the same purpose.